 Click here for a very nice richly-illustrated compilation of the history (in French) of a number of monuments, neighborhoods, and important events in the history of Toulouse.
-The chapters were published by the Toulouse mayor's office in various 2007-2019 issues of Capitole Infos and à Toulouse.
-Note: the file may take "a while" to download (about 250 pages, 75 MB).
+The chapters were published by the Toulouse mayor's office in various 2007-2020 issues of Capitole Infos and à Toulouse.
+Note: the file may take "a while" to download (about 275 pages and 100 MB).

 Toulouse, France's aeronautics and space exploration capital, can today afford to look skywards: its history has given it a solid base from which it can move towards the future with confidence.
 Nestled at the foot of the Pyrenees mountains that lie between it and Spain, the city known as "la Ville Rose" (due to the purplish-pink hues of its many brick buildings) has an immensely rich past, which through the centuries has alternated between periods of prosperity and much gloomier times.